+The block II version with target discrimination capability and block III version with steep diving capability even at supersonic speeds were developed by DRDO.
 President A P J Abdul Kalam said on 21 June 2007 that the time had come for BrahMos Aerospace to work on Mark-II version of BrahMos so that it remains the market leader in hyper-sonic cruise missiles.
 "In the emerging network centric warfare scenario, the fast deployment of hypersonic missile systems will be necessary to maintain our force level supremacy.
 I visualise long range hypersonic cruise missiles not only delivering pay-loads but also returning to the base after the mission, leading to re-usable class of cruise missiles within the next decade.
 It is time that the three services work with the team of BrahMos Aerospace to evolve the QR for such a system in a time-bound manner", he said.

 In the first test on 20 January 2008, the BrahMos Block II missile failed to hit its target due to glitches in the homing device of the missile.
 In the 04 March 2008 test, when the missile hit its target from a distance of around 90 kms at the Pokharan test firing range.
 For the second time in a month, the Block II version of the supersonic BrahMos cruise missile with a striking range of 290 km, successfully hit its target during a test at the Pokhran firing range on Sunday 29 March 2008.
 "The missile was successfully launched at 1115 hours in the morning and in the next two-and-a-half minutes, it hit the bull's eye in the Pokhran firing range in Rajasthan," an official said.
 This was the third test-firing of the latest Block II version of the missile.
 Officials said the development phase of the Block II version of the missile was over and it was ready for induction in the Army.